Lyon: gastronomy, history and culture.

 -Place Bellecour

-The tour ends at Place Bellecour, very close to a typical Lyonnais Bouchon restaurant, which I highly recommend because I had the opportunity to work there for a while.
-You can enjoy a traditional menu at reasonable prices.
+The tour ends in Place Bellecour, very close to a typical Bouchon Lyonnais restaurant which I highly recommend because I had the opportunity to work there for a while; you can enjoy a traditional menu at reasonable prices.